If you’re a slow reader, you might be pulling your hair out with frustration.

 Four: You’re Bored

-Just as some books are written poorly, there are others that are legitimately boring.
+Just as some books are written poorly, many publications are legitimately boring.

-Of course, that doesn’t mean you can avoid reading them.
+Of course, that doesn’t mean you can always avoid reading them.
+Many people have to read tedious books in order to excel in their professions, myself included.

 That’s why I created this tutorial on how to deal with boring topics.